-We chose profit before tax averaged over the current and previous two years as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
-We used a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+We chose net assets as the benchmark because, in our view, it is the benchmark against which the performance of the Branch is most commonly measured by users, and is a generally accepted benchmark.

+We utilised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.

-We have determined that there are two key audit matters:
+We have determined that there is one key audit matter: